grommet/grommet/src/js/components/FileInput/README.md

 **fileInput.hover.background**

 Background to use when hovering.
-Expects `string`.
+Expects `string | object`.

 Defaults to